McGranahanLab/Guidebook/UCL_cluster_beginner_tutorial.md

 scp -r <your folder> <your_user_name>@gamble:/SAN/colcc/<path_to_your_folder>
 ```

-## How to run java applications, i.e. GATK, Picard, etc
+## How to run GATK and other java applications
 There are couple of tricks to run java on UCL cluster.
 In general, java applications are coming in a shape of jar files.
 For example, picard jar: `/share/apps/genomics/picard-2.20.3/bin/picard.jar`.
 The command to launch jar file is:
 ```
 java -jar path_to_your_jar